adammurdoch/kotlin-tools/libs/file-io/README.md

 The entry point is `FileSystem`

-- Determine the type of a file system element.
 - Files
+  - Read and write byte streams
-  - Read and write ByteArrays
+  - Read and write `ByteArray`
   - Read and write UTF-8 text
+  - Seek to position in file for read or write
 - Directories
   - Create a temporary directory
   - List contents of a directory